perryfardella/smart-livestock-feeder/docs/prd.md

 ## Overview

-The SmartFeeder Web App enables hobby farmers and property owners in Australia to remotely monitor and control animal feeders.
-It provides features like viewing live camera feeds (mocked initially), manually releasing feed, and setting automatic feeding schedules.
-The app aims to offer convenience and peace of mind for users managing livestock such as horses, cows, or chickens, particularly when they are away from their properties.
+The SmartFeeder Web App enables hobby farmers and property owners in Australia to remotely monitor and control animal feeders through real-time IoT integration.
+The platform provides comprehensive feeder management including live sensor data monitoring, automated feeding schedules, manual feed release via MQTT commands, and administrative device commissioning.
+The app offers convenience and peace of mind for users managing livestock such as horses, cows, or chickens, particularly when they are away from their properties.

 ---